Sign Up

 10. Asked: July 14, 2025In: Vocabulary

-Whats the etymology of the phrase cold shoulder?
+Whats the origin of the word boycott?

 Prashant